orbitmines/archive/projects/_indefinite_future_projects/PENDING (2032+?); Sociology, Economics.md

 - [ ] Inventing some words?
 	- Words for:
-		-   "level of description/abstraction/more generalized scale invariance"? - Superposing languages/
+		-   "level of description/abstraction/more generalized scale invariance"? - Superposing languages/Formalism rosetta stone ([[Elena Isasi Theus]])
+		- Better language for "dependent on"
+		- better variant of

 	- [ ] Have some notes scattered through the archive looking for ords.
 	- [ ] Another missing English thing, "I find this for me" not generally, not expanding generally, merely that severely constrained something is believed to be the case